c3ai-lab/pgfbp/README.md

  * Privacy of policy to prevent that even legitimate decryptors learn who is entitled to decrypt the content plaintext
  * Prevention at the Web application level against malcious JavaScript attacks, attempting to circuvment the cryptography
  * Maximum efficiency
+ * No trusted third party is required (except for the relay of the communication)

 ### Algorithms